Search within

 Regardless of the nature of the assessment task, it is essential that students know when it will occur, how much time they will have to complete the task, whether it is to be completed in class or outside of class, how much it contributes to their overall grade for the course and how it will be graded.

-Principle 4: Assessments need to be fair and inclusive
+Principle 4: Fair and inclusive

 A fair assessment is inclusive; it considers the cultural, linguistic, and developmental differences among learners and offers appropriate adjustments to meet the needs of students who require accommodation.
 The principle of fairness also involves what precedes an assessment (for example, access and resources) its consequences (for example, interpretations of results and impact), and aspects of the assessment design itself.
 A fair assessment has no surprises.